Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-questionanswering/README.md

 ### Ask a follow-up question

-If your knowledgebase is configured for [chit-chat][questionanswering_docs_chat], you can ask a follow-up question provided the previous question-answering ID and, optionally, the exact question the user asked:
+If your knowledge base is configured for [chit-chat][questionanswering_docs_chat], you can ask a follow-up question provided the previous question-answering ID and, optionally, the exact question the user asked:

 ```python
 params = qna.models.KnowledgeBaseQueryOptions(